Applicant Guidance Notes

 - An artist must complete the online application process through the Festival website and pay the relevant registration fee.
 On completion of this process, the applicant will receive an email to confirm their application has been received and will be entered into the selection process (see below).
 This email does not constitute acceptance into the Trail but confirms the applicants’ entry will be submitted to the selection panel for consideration.

-Please note: Payment of the registration fee is used solely to enable the Festival to manage and operate the website and selection process only.
+Please note: Payment of the registration fee is used solely to enable the Festival to manage and operate the website and selection process.
 In the event that an artist is unsuccessful with their application this registration fee is NON-REFUNDABLE.

-- An artist application, once the registration fee has been paid and cleared, will be presented to the Selection Panel (see below) for consideration for the Trail.
+- Once the registration fee has been paid and cleared, an artist application will be presented to the Selection Panel (see below) for consideration for the Trail.

 - The Selection Panel will sit to consider applications once the closing date for application has ended and select artists for the Trail based on the criteria set out below and the number and type of spaces available for visiting artists.
 They will also select a small reserve group in the event an artist does not take up their place.